Airbrushing Royal Icing Transfers

 As you know I have a slight obsession with royal icing transfers.
-I enjoy making them and using them to make decorating cookies and cupcakes fast, easy and stress free.
+I enjoy making them and using them to decorate cookies and cupcakes fast because it’s easy and stress-free.
 The only thing that I don’t like about them is sometimes my black transfers look a little dull after they dry.
-Don’t fret!
-I have a solution for you.
+Don’t fret because I have a solution for you.
 Airbrushing royal icing transfers before you need them will keep them looking shiny.

 I thought a good example to share this little tip with you would be to make puppy dog noses.
-I have always heard if a dog’s nose isn’t shiny and wet looking then the puppy is sick.
-I hope puppies never get sick.
-I want them all to be happy, healthy and playful.
+Have you heard if a dog’s nose isn’t shiny and wet looking then the puppy is sick?
+I hope puppies never get sick because I want them all to be happy, healthy and playful every day.

 Can you tell which puppy is feeling a bit under the weather?
-The nose on the left is airbrushed and the one on the right has not been airbrushed.
-In person you can really see the difference.
-I think the photos are ok but you really need to try this for yourself.
+The nose on the left is airbrushed and the one on the right hasn’t been airbrushed.
+In-person you can see the difference, but it’s kind of hard to tell by looking at the photo.

 Supplies for Airbrushing Royal Icing Transfers:

-I think this is reason 1,001 that I love my airbrush gun.
+This is reason 1,001 that I love my airbrush gun.
 I love making royal icing templates in advance so they are always ready to use and the airbrush gun helps make them look shiny.
-I don’t airbrush my royal icing eyes because they dry with a shine but for some reason the black always fades and looks dull.
-A little spray of the airbrush gun while they are still attached to the wax paper makes them perfect so they are ready when I am.
+I don’t airbrush my royal icing eyes because they dry with a shine but for some reason, the black always fades and looks dull.
+A little spray of the airbrush gun, while they are still attached to the wax paper, makes them perfect so they are ready when I am.
 Airbrushing royal icing transfers is fun and good practice for using your airbrush gun.

-I got the idea for these dogs from Callye over at Sweet Sugar Belle.
-She used these cutters to make the cutest horse cookies and I asked her if she would let me make puppies with her design.
-She is so sweet she said, “Sure you can!”
+I got the idea for these dogs from Callye over at Sweet Sugar Belle because she used these cutters to make the cutest horse cookies.
+When I asked her if she would let me make puppies with her design and she said, “Sure you can!”
 I love that girl because she’s the sweetest!!

-- If you would like some information on making royal icing transfers, click here.
+- Would you like some information on making royal icing transfers?
+Click here.